 As long as your work does not fall under a category/genre I don’t rep (see above), I would eagerly welcome your query.
 It’s impossible to list everything I’m looking for and, besides, I enjoy being surprised by reading something I wouldn’t have thought I’d love, but that I do!

-…BIPOC, LGBTQ2S+, disabled or chronically ill, and neurodivergent authors: I would love to hear from you—especially fellow Latinx writers.
-Feminist stories will always have a special place in my heart.
-To offend misogynists is both my mission and pleasure.
+…BIPOC, LGBTQ2S+, disabled or chronically ill, and neurodivergent authors: I would love to hear from you.
+I’d love to get more submissions from fellow Latinx writers.
+Feminist stories will always have a special place in my 💜.
+To offend misogynists: my mission and pleasure.

 I am passionate about representing under or misrepresented voices and stories that contribute to a larger cultural conversation whether explicitly (e.g., a nonfiction title on social justice) or subtly (a comedy of manners about a mixed-raced Latinx family)…

-For fiction and nonfiction: I fall in love with stellar writing on the level of the line, voice, and rhythm.
-The number #1 reason why I pass on a query is because the writing is not where it needs to be given the competitive traditional publishing market…
+FOR ALL SUBMISSIONS: I fall in love with stellar writing on the level of the line, voice, and rhythm.
+The number #1 reason why I pass on a query is because the writing is not where it needs to be given the competitive traditional publishing market.

 I am a fan of books that expose what’s hiding in plain sight, whether it’s an untold story, the unseen side of things we think we know everything about, and/or projects that unlock unexpected and enlightening patterns/connections.

 Examples of topics in NF: tipping culture; hysteria (diseases historically associated with women); spirituality in the age of atheism; occupational segregation; climate change; public trust; exploration between personal desensitization and wealth.